symp

 © Libor Hajsky

-When I was older I learned that “running” meant to leave the country and never return similarly as I did many years later.
-Then in cafeteria at the breakfast inside Chata Slovanka the TV was on showing some war images and at the time I could not comprehend that it was my hometown not too far from the place where we lived at the time.
-The cafeteria was very noisy unlike any other day, men shouting, women screaming, children crying.
-Soon I found myself under a pool table trying to comfort some other poor crying boy.
+When I grew older, I learned that “running” actually meant leaving the country and never returning, which was exactly what I did many years later.
+In the cafeteria at Chata Slovanka, the TV was on, showing war images.
+At the time, I couldn’t comprehend that it was my hometown on the screen, not far from where we lived.
+The cafeteria was unusually loud, full of shouting men, screaming women, and crying children.
+Soon, I found myself hiding under a pool table, trying to comfort another crying boy.

 Soviets in Prague